SumiSastri/chat-app/README.md

 ## File access

 - git clone
-- cd into the backend folder npm init -y

 ## Scaffolding

-Reviewing back-end scaffolding and set-up
+- cd into the backend folder `npm init -y`
+- reinstall dev-dependencies
+- if app crashes as it is already listening to on the port requested run a `pkill node` as `control c` only clears the terminal without killing the instance of node.
+  More debugging on stackoverflow [https://stackoverflow.com/questions/4075287/node-express-eaddrinuse-address-already-in-use-kill-server]

 ### Back-end dependencies and libraries

+Dev dependencies to ensure transpiling of ES-6

+[npm install --save-dev babel-cli babel-preset-env babel-preset-stage-0] &&
-[npm install node nodemon express request-promise cors dotenv -S]
+[npm install node nodemon express request-promise cors dotenv mongoose -S]

 1. [npm install node -S]  (adds node.js)
 2. [npm install nodemon -S] (adds hot loading of backend server with nodemon)